SergiiGlad/kv042/README.md

 # Project Practice #1 Bash script

-Script should send file by useing curl
+Script should send file by useing curl and should be deployed as service in systemd.

 ## Getting Started

-script_send.sh as service should send file
+script_send.sh is script for sending file service.txt is description service

 ### Prerequisites